Welcome to the Fenton Preterm Growth Chart site

 These growth charts:

-Are: “commonly used in NICUs” - American Academy of Pediatrics 2014 Nutrition Handbook
+Are: “commonly used in NICUs today” - American Academy of Pediatrics 2014 Nutrition Handbook

-Are being used in the following countries: Argentina, Australia, Austria, Brazil, Canada, China, Columbia, Costa Rica, Croatia, Germany, India, Iran, Italy, Korea, Mexico, Peru, Portugal, Saudi Arabia, Singapore, Spain, Taiwan, Thailand, The Netherlands, and USA
+Are being used in the following countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, China, Columbia, Costa Rica, Croatia, France, Germany, India, Iran, Italy, Korea, Mexico, Peru, Portugal, Saudi Arabia, Singapore, Spain, Taiwan, Thailand, The Netherlands, and The USA

-Are endorsed by: the Portuguese and Colombian Pediatric Societies
+Are endorsed by: the French, Portuguese, and Colombian Pediatric Societies

 New! - Preterm growth charts with large "Boy" and "Girl" labels for easy identification